Disability & Accessibility

 To ensure that marshals, rescue teams and any other officials are aware that the driver may require a different type of assistance, mainly in case of emergency, non-ambulant drivers must affix the sticker to the name or number on the racing car.

-Applications will be processed in February-March of each year.
-If you are interested in finding out more about being a mentor or mentee, please contact disability@fia.com.
+If you are interested in taking part as a mentor or mentee, please contact disability@fia.com or register via this link.

 Disabled Portraits